This article will explain what voodoo is, how it came about, and how to make it a part of your visit to New Orleans.

 Check out our article on reasons to visit St. Louis #1: 10 Reasons to Visit St. Louis Cemetery

 In their role as spiritual advisors, voodoo priests can perform readings for members and non-members of the religion alike.

 What this looks like depends on the tradition a priest belongs to.

-Some have adopted tarot, playing cards, or other widely used tools of fortune-telling, while others use methods particular to voodoo.
+Some have adopted tarot cards, playing cards, or other widely used tools of fortune-telling, while others use methods particular to voodoo.

 And fun fact – while New Orleans law prohibits putting a price on fortune telling, there’s an exception when it’s a religious service.

-So while most fortune tellers operate on a pay-what-you-like basis, voodoo priests can ask a specific price.
+So while most fortune tellers operate on a pay-what-you-like basis (like our walking tours), voodoo priests can ask a specific price.

 Most voodoo shops offer readings or can connect you with someone who does – see the section on voodoo shops below for more information.

 The French Quarter is full of shops that use “voodoo” in their names, and their contents range from religious spaces to African art to souvenirs.

 It can be hard to know what to expect from these places.
 Some are shops, some are temples and worship centers, and some are just about everything.